stephenharris/Event-Organiser/readme.txt

 6. View of a venue page on the front-end (in a theme based on WordPress TwentyEleven)

 == Changelog ==
+= 1.2.3 =
+* Corrected potential 'class does not exist' bug

 = 1.2.2 =
 * Event list shortcode, `[eo_events]`, now supports templates which can be enclosed in the shortcode.
 [See the documenation](http://www.harriswebsolutions.co.uk/event-organiser/documentation/shortcodes/event-list-shortcode/).